Collective is tax deductible and starts paying for itself in less than 2 months.

 Like Hermione, most people think tax deductions are boring, stuffy, and a buzzkill, but tax deductions are your number one defense against a huge tax bill.
 The more you write off, the fewer profits you have to tax, which lowers your taxes.

 Ready to get all expelliarmus on your taxes?
-Here are 10 tax deductions that every freelance designer needs to know.
+Here are 10 tax deductions that every freelance creative needs to know.

 Books and reference materials